lizard-lang/crucible/README.md

 2. Crucible packages the AST/text, encrypts it in transit, and mounts it to an **Explicit Context Cache** on your provider.
 3. You interact with an AI that has 100% perfect, hallucination-free recall of your entire architecture.
 Crucible fixes the double hallucination problem.

+## 📂 Hierarchical Context Cascading (Lexical Scoping for AI Memory)

+Modern AI coding assistants (Copilot, Cursor) rely on blind Retrieval-Augmented Generation (RAG).
+They dump your entire repository into a vector database, resulting in the AI hallucinating modern solutions for legacy constraints, or suggesting web-scale patterns in embedded firmwares.

+**Crucible solves this by implementing Lexical Scoping for AI Context.**

+Before a prompt ever hits the LLM, Crucible dynamically compiles a cascading system prompt based on your exact location in the file tree.
+It forces the AI to inherit the specific mental state, architectural rules, and historical trauma of the directory it is looking at.

+### The Context Cascade Pipeline:
+1. **User Scope (Global):** Defines who you are and your baseline philosophy. *(e.g., "I write bare-metal C++.
+I despise the Python GIL and OOP bloat.")*
+2. **Project Scope (Repository):** Defines the macro-architecture. *(e.g., "This is a 250M/s HFT Bot.
+Zero dynamic allocations on the hot path.")*
+3. **Directory Scope (Local Module):** Defines the hyper-specific constraints of the active folder. *(e.g., `/network/lockstep/` -> "WARNING: This is a deterministic lockstep simulation.
+Do NOT suggest `-ffastmath` or non-deterministic floating-point math.
+We are stuck in a 1995 DLL architecture.")*
+4. **Chat Scope (Active Prompt):** Your immediate query. *(e.g., "I'm getting state desyncs between Intel and AMD CPUs, find the anomaly.")*

+### Why This Matters
+By concatenating `User -> Project -> Directory -> Chat`, Crucible physically prevents the AI from suggesting `-O3` optimizations in a module that requires strict IEEE 754 compliance.

+You don't have to repeat your architectural constraints in every prompt.
+You define the rules of the directory once, and the AI obeys the physics of that specific folder forever.

 ## ⚡ Multi-Cloud & Sovereign Compute
 Crucible is entirely agnostic.
 You bring the API keys; Crucible manages the state.